hwennnn/digital-garden/content/index.md

 - Various CS concepts and learnings
 - A comprehensive collection of [LeetCode problem solutions](https://www.leetcode.hwendev.com/)
-- Regular updates with new content (I aim to contribute daily, if work permitting!)
+- Regular updates with new content (I aim to update frequently, if work permitting!)

 Feel free to explore and learn alongside me.
 Happy coding! 💻